sandbox-js/examples/README.md

 };
 ```

-Alternatively, you can run via embedded web server:
+Alternatively, you can run via the embedded web server:

 `$ npm install --global gulp`